-[Note that while the Common Program Requirements deem certification by a member board of the American Board of Medical Specialties (ABMS) or a certifying board of the American Osteopathic Association (AOA) acceptable, there is no ABMS or AOA board that offers certification in this subspecialty]
+[Note that while the Common Program Requirements deem certification by a member board of the American Board of Medical Specialties (ABMS) or a certifying board of the American Osteopathic Association (AOA) acceptable, there is no ABMS or AOA board that offers certification in this subspecialty.]

 - 2.9.a.
 Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee. - 2.9.b.
-Subspecialty physician faculty members must have completed an adult cardiothoracic anesthesiology fellowship or have comparable fellowship education or post-residency experience in adult cardiothoracic anesthesiology.
+Subspecialty physician faculty members must have fellowship education or post-residency experience in the care of pediatric cardiac patients that meets or exceeds completion of a one-year pediatric cardiac anesthesiology program.
 (Core)